apurva-shrivastava/Zomato-Restaurant-Clustering-and-Sentiment-Analysis/README.md

 To run this project locally, follow these steps:

-1. Clone the repository to your local machine.
+1. Copy the Colab File into your drive.

-2. Install the required dependencies.
+2. Run the Colab File.

 ## Usage